May I present before you some new Japanese learning resources? I may?! Excellent, because last month had some real hits! Let's get right down to it.

 For an app, Bunpo's explanations + exercises are pretty long, which helps to make up for the lack of variety and the multiple-choice-iness of the review tests.
 The Bunpo download page makes claim to 1,700 example sentences and 8,000 quiz questions total, all of which you can access offline.

 Bunpo has a few shortcomings: wonky formatting errors sometimes cut off the ends of sentences or squish furigana together.
-And speaking of furigana, there's no on/off toggle to make them optional.
+And speaking of furigana, there is an on/off toggle, but it's not clearly marked (hint: you have to click the monkey in the top-right corner).

 Still, Bunpo offers a ton of quality content for a no-cost, ad-free app.
 It won't replace the kind of lengthy and detailed grammar explanations you'll find in textbooks like Genki, but it's great for introducing new concepts quickly and giving you grammar practice on the go.
 This is one to keep on your home screen.